IamNafiul/Codeforces-progress-tracker/README.md

 You're welcome to contribute.

-💬 Suggestions

-Open an Issue and describe your idea.

-🐛 Bugs
+🐛 Bug Reports

 Include:

 - What happened
 - What you expected
 - Steps to reproduce
-- Browser + version
+- Browser and version

+💡 Feature Ideas

+Explain:

+- The problem
+- Your proposed solution
+- Why it would be useful

 🔧 Pull Requests

-Fork → Build → Test → Submit a PR.
+Fork
+  ↓
+Build
+  ↓
+Test
+  ↓
+Pull Request

 ---